 Changing and advancing.
 While many business strategy enthusiasts compare the BMC to a traditional business plan, these two methods have fundamentally different approaches.
 Business plans are heavy 100+-page documents that take time to write, read, and edit.
 The BMC is meant to be a living document that’s always changing and evolving.
 Thus, you and your team can make immediate decisions and add changes on the go.

-Enjoy the advantages of the BMC by trying out our convenient widget below.
-You can quickly fill in the boxes, create your business model canvas, and download it without leaving this page.
+Enjoy the advantages of the BMC by trying out our convenient Business Model Canvas Tool.
+You can quickly fill in the boxes, create your business model canvas, and download it.

 Value Propositions are always at the core.
 If you have another look at the canvas, you will notice that one element – Value Propositions – is placed at the very center of the canvas.
 It’s a backbone, a bearing wall that separates the front stage and backstage of your business theater.